firewalltest3434/Keyauth-Emulator/README.md

 such as learning how Keyauth works.
 Use it only on applications that you own or have explicit permission to use.
 ```

+# End of support

+Hi everyone, this project is finished.
+I don't think anything more is needed as the Only problem is that Variables or Files can't be accessed from keyauth servers which will never possible regardless.

+Once again thx to github.com/SamuelTulach for creating it and yeah

+Have fun

+# You can do any pull requests, i'll check them and approve or disapprove then

 <details>
   <summary>Click me for the Usage Tutorial</summary>